webix-hub/docs/data/desktop/dnd.md

 {{sample 22_dnd/02_drag_order.html}}

-Now, let's proceed to the true drag-and-drop between the components.

 ###Drag-and-Drop Context and Events

 In essence, DnD is a a set of sequential events: first you hook on the necessary component item, then drag it to the desired position and drop the item releasing the mouse button.